Isissss/Data-SCI-02/README.md

 ### What's next?
 This project was a lot harder than I expected but I am pretty proud of the result.
 It may not be impressive yet but I already have ideas about expanding this.
 I would like to add
-- Notifications when the values are hitting red.
+- Notifications on an app on your smartphone when the values are hitting red.
 With messages such as 'these circumstances aren't great to work in.
 If you haven't opened a window yet, you may want to do that and go for a walk to get fresh air.'
 - More options in the panel, such as selecting timeframes
 - Linking this to external devices so that the temperature can be regulated based on the data measured by this device, as well as the ventilation